 You may want to consider camp meals that are warm and comforting to offset the colder autumn camping temperatures.

-Make sure you have plenty of options for food that goes with cooler weather.
+Make sure you have plenty of options for warm beverages and food that goes with cooler weather.
 Here are a few of our favorites:

-Sit down with a cup of hot tea and scroll through all of my winter camping recipes before you prepare your menu!
+Sit down with a cup of hot tea and scroll through all of my cozy winter camping recipes before you prepare your fall camping meals menu!

 If you planning your trip to the great outdoors with a bunch of people, check out my easy camping meals for large groups.